 There are currently two vaccines which protect against HPV infection, which are called Gardasil and Cervarix.

-- Gardasil, produced by Sanofi Pasteur MSD, is designed to protect against four types of HPV:
+- Gardasil, produced by Merck, is designed to protect against four types of HPV:

 - 16 and 18 (high risk for cervical cancer)

 - 6 and 11 (these types do not cause cervical cancer, but they do cause 90% of genital warts)

 - Cervarix, produced by GlaxoSmithKline, is designed to protect against HPV types 16 and 18 only